 (3) Selection of key ports of main trades: A total of 500 key global main ports related to the ten trades are selected.
 See the attached table for details.

 (4) Selection of sample carriers: Carriers running global main trades are selected.
-The following top 14 carriers, ranked in terms of transport capacity, are selected: Maersk Line (Maersk), Mediterranean Shipping Company (MSC), China Ocean Shipping Company Limited (COSCO Shipping), CMA CGM Shipping (CMA CGM), Evergreen Marine Corporation (Evergreen), Orient Overseas Container Line (OOCL), Hapag-Lloyd, Yang Ming Marine Transport Corporation (Yang Ming), Ocean Network Express (ONE), HMM (China) Co., Ltd. (HMM), Wan Hai Lines (Wan Hai), ZIM Integrated Shipping Services (ZIM), Pacific International Lines (PIL) and Hamburg Süd.
-The total transport capacity of these 14 carriers accounts for more than 80% the total global container transport capacity.
+The following top 13 carriers, ranked in terms of transport capacity, are selected: Maersk Line (Maersk), Mediterranean Shipping Company (MSC), China Ocean Shipping Company Limited (COSCO Shipping), CMA CGM Shipping (CMA CGM), Evergreen Marine Corporation (Evergreen), Orient Overseas Container Line (OOCL), Hapag-Lloyd, Yang Ming Marine Transport Corporation (Yang Ming), Ocean Network Express (ONE), HMM (China) Co., Ltd. (HMM), Wan Hai Lines (Wan Hai), ZIM Integrated Shipping Services (ZIM) and Pacific International Lines (PIL).
+The total transport capacity of these 13 carriers accounts for more than 80% the total global container transport capacity.
 In addition, three global carrier alliances (2M, Ocean, and THE) are selected, and the schedule performances of their jointly operated Asia-Europe trade and Trans-Pacific trade are calculated.

 (5) Selection of sample of trades in the Port Carrier Schedule Reliability Index: Trades across 10 sample shipping regions (Asia, Europe, Mediterranean, NAWC, NAEC, MEA, Oceania, West Africa, South Africa and South America).